system76/docs/content/upgrade-pop.md

 pop-upgrade release upgrade
 ```

-## Upgrading older releases (20.10)
+## Upgrading older releases to 20.04

-Like other older releases, Pop!\_OS 20.10 update files are no longer in the Ubuntu mirror network.
+On older releases, Pop!\_OS update files are no longer in the Ubuntu mirror network.
 Getting your system ready for the upgrade does require some work to manually upgrade the system.
 Use the following steps to upgrade the system:

 ### 1. Update sources to 'old-releases'